bioinfo-pf-curie/mpiBWA/docs/README.md

 example: `mpirun -n 2 mpiBWAByChr mem -t 8 -f -o SAM REF FASTQ1 FASTQ2`

 the -f option add mate CIGAR, mate quality tags to each mate.
 This is equivalent to "samtools fixmate -m".
 This option permits to mark the duplicates with samtools markdup in downstream analisys.
-The overhead is negligable as this part is multithread.
+The overhead is negligible as this part is multithreaded.

 ### output